 The 10 gallon tank is one of the most famous tanks in the community of aquarium enthusiasts.
-The reason for this is that the 10 gallon tank is of the optimal size for a starter aquarium, or as a part of a larger collection.
-Because of its small size, it highlights the fishes beautifully against a great background.
+The reason for this is that the 10 gallon tank is the optimal size for a starter aquarium or as a part of a larger collection.
+Because of its small size, it highlights the fish beautifully against a great background.
 And so with its popularity, the demand for the 10 gallon tank filter grew.

 How does it work?

 Mechanical Filtration – In the enthusiast’s community, this could also be called particulate (or physical) filtration.
 It pushes the water through what is called a ‘filter media’.
-The filter media acts as the strainer, and this filter catches the free floating particles and debris that, when left alone, becomes a physical problem inside the tank, marring the visibility and thus lowering the quality of life for the fishes living in the environment.
+The filter media acts as the strainer, and this filter catches the free-floating particles and debris that, when left alone, becomes a physical problem inside the tank, marring the visibility and thus lowering the quality of life for the fish living in the environment.

 Because the 10 gallon tank is considered small, the filter is able to clean it faster and easier.
 The only difference lies in the filter.

-Chemical Filtration – With this type of filtration, chemical resins and carbon are added into the water where they extract the toxins directly.
-For example, the activated carbon most enthusiasts use are known to be able to aggressively pursue and remove chemicals from the tank water.
-That is until the carbon becomes saturated themselves, which prompts frequent and constant clearing.
+Chemical Filtration – With this type of filtration, chemical resins and carbon are added into the water, where they extract the toxins directly.
+For example, the activated carbon most enthusiasts use are known to be able to pursue and remove chemicals from the tank water aggressively.
+That is, until the carbon becomes saturated itself, which prompts frequent and constant clearing.

-Biological Filtration – Biological filtration emphasizes on the use and support of the beneficial bacteria and microorganisms that converts the tank’s waste into less harmful toxins and substances.
+Biological Filtration – Biological filtration emphasizes on the use and support of the beneficial bacteria and microorganisms that convert the tank’s waste into less harmful toxins and substances.

-Now everyone has heard of the common expression “Do not poop where you eat.”
-However, fishes do not follow this rule.
+Now everyone has heard of the common expression, “Do not poop where you eat.”
+However, fish do not follow this rule.
 They excrete waste in the same water where they eat their food.
-Granted, mechanical filters are able to help in keeping the tank clean by filtering through the debris, leftovers, and the excrement floating around it.
+Granted, mechanical filters are able to help in keeping the tank clean by filtering through the debris, leftovers, and excrement floating around it.
 However, what do you do when those wastes are dissolved into the water?
-Surely the chemical filtration cannot undertake this cleaning task alone.
+Surely chemical filtration cannot undertake this cleaning task alone.
 This is where biological filtration comes into play.

-In summation, these filters might differ in their tasks but share one goal which is to help the owner make a better environment for the fishes.
-Biological filtration helps in the overall maintenance of the aquarium, the mechanical filtration clears out the visual eyesores and sustains the water clarity, and the chemical filtration works directly with the source water.
+In summation, these filters might differ in their tasks but share one goal, which is to help the owner make a better environment for the fish.
+Biological filtration helps in the overall maintenance of the aquarium, mechanical filtration clears out the visual eyesores and sustains the water clarity, and chemical filtration works directly with the source water.